-If an abnormal growth is causing the bleeding, or your uterine lining is unusually thick, your doctor will take a sample of the uterine tissue for testing.
+If an abnormal growth is causing the bleeding, or your uterine lining is unusually thick, your doctor may take a sample of the uterine tissue for testing.

 Combination oral contraceptives contain synthetic estrogen and progesterone.
 These both work to control and regulate the menstrual cycle.

-If the bleeding is heavy and combination oral contraceptives aren’t an option, intravenous estrogen can be administered until the bleeding subsides.
+If the bleeding is suddenly very heavy and lower-dose medications aren’t an option, intravenous estrogen can be administered until the bleeding subsides.

-If you are trying to conceive and you don’t have heavy bleeding, your doctor may prescribe the ovulation-stimulating drug clomiphene, also called clomid.
-Stimulating ovulation can stop prolonged menstrual bleeding.
+If you’re trying to conceive and you don’t have heavy bleeding, your doctor may prescribe the ovulation-stimulating drug clomiphene, also called clomid.

 Heavy and prolonged bleeding accompanied by a thickened uterine lining can be treated with a procedure called dilation and curettage (D and C).
 This is an outpatient surgical procedure used to remove part of the uterine lining by scraping it away.